 The Immune Deficiency Foundation, a national patient advocacy organization, regularly advises patients who receive insurance denials.
 President and founder Marcia Boyle said the foundation is getting a growing number of calls each year from patients who face treatment delays because of insurance company decisions.
 Insurers are also more frequently shifting costs to patients by requiring higher copays and coinsurance or using restrictive formularies, she said.

 "Some insurers are creating unnecessary roadblocks because of the costly therapy," she said.
 "More often than not, when you have someone with a lifelong, preexisting condition that needs very good medical care and expensive therapy, you are going to have issues with access to care and insurance."

 Washington's treatment for the condition known as Common Variable Immune Deficiency costs $20,000 each month, his attorney said.

-, the Immune Deficiency Foundation said it intervened after a Blue Cross-Blue Shield insurer with members in Illinois, Montana, New Mexico, Oklahoma and Texas required patients to stop treatment and re-establish their need for it.
+In a 2014 case, the Immune Deficiency Foundation said it intervened after a Blue Cross-Blue Shield insurer with members in Illinois, Montana, New Mexico, Oklahoma and Texas required patients to stop treatment and re-establish their need for it.
 The foundation was able to work with the insurer to change the policy so patients would not face delays in care, Boyle said.